Shiyu-Jin/Shiyu-Jin.github.io/_pages/coursework.md

 ---
 permalink: /coursework/
 title: "Coursework"
-description: "I major in controls and minor in robotics and artificial intelligence."
+description: "I major in Controls and minor in Robotics and Optimization."
 author_profile: true
 # redirect_from:
   #  - /coursework/